 Statue of Liberty

-Since 1886, people moving to New York for a shot at a new life would be welcomed by this inspiring icon of freedom.
-The design was done by Frédéric Auguste Bartholdi, a French sculptor, and its metal framework was built by Gustave Eiffel.
-The Statue of Liberty is 93-meter tall and symbolizes the Roman goddess Libertas.
-You can see her holding a torch upwards in her right hand and in her left carries a tabula ansata (tablet) showing the date of the U.S. Declaration of Independence, “JULY IV MDCCLXXVI” (4th of July, 1776, in Roman numerals).
+Since 1886, this inspiring icon of freedom would welcome people moving to New York for a shot at a new life.
+Frédéric Auguste Bartholdi, a French sculptor, did the design, and Gustave Eiffel built its metal framework.
+The Statue of Liberty is 93 meters tall and symbolizes the Roman goddess Libertas.
+You can see her holding a torch upwards in her right hand, and in her left carries a tabula ansata (tablet) showing the date of the U.S. Declaration of Independence, “JULY IV MDCCLXXVI” (4th of July, 1776, in Roman numerals).
 Moving forward, free of the broken shackles and chains that lie at her feet, celebrating the national abolition of slavery.

 Trips to the top of the crown are highly requested, so remember to book in advance.

-Rockefeller Center is a large complex made up of 19 commercial buildings (14 Art Deco, five International Style) spread across 22 acres in Midtown Manhattan, New York City.
-Separated by a large sunken square and a private street called Rockefeller Plaza, all commissioned by the Rockefeller family, who first made their fortune in the American petroleum industry.
-It was built during the Great Depression and was regarded as the greatest projects of that era.
+Rockefeller Center is a large complex comprising 19 commercial buildings (14 Art Deco, five International Style) spread across 22 acres in Midtown Manhattan, New York City.
+It was separated by a large sunken square and a private street called Rockefeller Plaza, all commissioned by the Rockefeller family, who first made their fortune in the American petroleum industry.
+It was built during the Great Depression and was regarded as one of the most significant projects of that era.
 In 1985, it was declared a New York City landmark and a National Historic Landmark in 1987.

 You would have noticed some of these attractions in movies before, the Atlas statue (1936) facing St Patrick’s Cathedral across Fifth Avenue, Prometheus (1934) at the western end of the sunken plaza, the much-loved skating rink, and the famous Rockefeller Center Christmas tree.